Ceelog/phpdoc-en/src/language/types/array.md

 > accessing array elements (e.g. *$array\[42\]* and *$array{42}* will
 > both do the same thing in the example above).

-As of PHP 5.4 it is possible to array dereference the result of a function or method call directly.
-Before it was only possible using a temporary variable.

-As of PHP 5.5 it is possible to array dereference an array literal.

 **Example \#7 Array dereferencing**

 ``` php